Clivern/Anubis/docker/README.md

 - `clivern/rust:prod`: Used to run rust binary.
 - `clivern/rust:prod-generic`: Used to run rust binary.
 - `clivern/rust:generic`: Used to run rust binary.
+- `clivern/elixir:1.13`: Used to run elixir project on production.
+- `clivern/elixir:prod`: Used to run elixir project on production.
+- `clivern/erlang:25`: Used to run erlang project on production.
+- `clivern/erlang:prod`: Used to run erlang project on production.